qmk/qmk_firmware/keyboards/trkeyboards/trk1/readme.md

 Make example for this keyboard (after setting up your build environment):

     make trkeyboards/trk1:default

-    Or, if you'd like a VIA-enabled keymap:

-    make trkeyboards/trk1:via

 Flashing example for this keyboard:

-    make trkeyboards/trk1:default:flash

-    Or, if you'd like a VIA-enabled keymap:

     make trkeyboards/trk1:via:flash